FluxML/fluxml.github.io/tutorials/_posts/2020-11-18-recursive-net.md

 tag: Text
 ---

-First, we save the following code as `data.jl` and run it.
+First, we save the following code as `data.jl`.

 ```julia
 using Flux